TencentARC/Plot2Code/README.md

 Stay tuned for this project! 😆

 # License

+In this study, we crawled every website link listed in the Matplotlib gallery and Plotly documentation to collect data for our analysis.
+Both Matplotlib and Plotly libraries are distributed under permissive open-source licenses.
+We have taken the following steps to ensure compliance with the respective license terms:

+1. Acknowledgment of Licenses: We acknowledge that the Matplotlib library and its gallery are distributed under the BSD 3-Clause License, and the Plotly library and its documentation are distributed under the MIT License.
+2. Retention of Copyright Notices: We have retained all copyright notices and license information from the original Matplotlib gallery content and Plotly documentation, as required by their respective licenses.
+3. Usage and Distribution: Our use of the Matplotlib gallery and Plotly documentation content is solely for academic and research purposes.
+We have not modified the original content from the Matplotlib gallery or Plotly documentation, and any distribution of our work will include proper attribution to the Matplotlib and Plotly projects.

+By adhering to these guidelines, we ensure that our use of the Matplotlib and Plotly content is fully compliant with their respective licenses.

 This project is open-sourced under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).
 These evaluation code and datasets are fully open for academic research and can be used for commercial purposes with official written permission.

 # Citation